Staff Product Designer

 The most surprising thing we learned.

-I led interviews with 12 prospective grad students.
-People who had recently started a program, or been accepted and were waiting to begin.
+I led interviews with 12 prospective grad students, people who had recently started a program, or been accepted and were waiting to begin.
 We dug into how they searched, what they prioritized, and what made them choose one program over another.
+Recent enrollees were close enough to remember what actually drove their decisions, with enough distance to articulate it.
+Twelve hit saturation.

 Four themes came through clearly: